silvam31/Huffman-Coding/README.md

 - **Compression**: Builds an optimal Huffman tree from input text and encodes it into a compressed binary representation.
 - **Decompression**: Reconstructs the Huffman tree and decodes the compressed binary data back into text.
-- **Tree Construction**: Implements a priority queue-based approach to generate the Huffman tree.
-- **Encoding and Decoding**: Uses the Huffman tree to map characters to unique bit sequences for efficient compression.

-## How It Works
+## How Compression Works

 1. **Build Huffman Tree**:
    - Calculate frequency of each character in the input text.
-   - Construct a binary tree where lower-frequency characters have longer codes.
+   - Construct a binary tree where lower-frequency characters are farther down the tree.

 2. **Encode Text**:
-   - Generate a mapping of characters to their Huffman codes.
+   - Generate a mapping of characters to their bit representation based on the Huffman Tree.
    - Convert input text into a sequence of bits.

+3. **Flatten Tree**:
+   - Convert huffman tree to a bit representation.

-3. **Store Compressed Data**:
+4. **Store Compressed Data**:
-   - Save the encoded bit sequence along with the structure of the Huffman tree.
+   - Save the encoded bit sequence along with the flattened Huffman tree.

+## How Decompression Works

-4. **Decode Compressed Data**:
+1. **Extract Compressed Data**:
+   - Retrieve the stored bit sequence and the flattened Huffman tree from the compressed file.

+2. **Reconstruct Huffman Tree**:
-   - Reconstruct the Huffman tree.
+   - Use the flattened tree structure to rebuild the original Huffman tree.

+3. **Decode Text**:
-   - Traverse the tree using the bit sequence to recover the original text.
+   - Traverse the reconstructed Huffman tree using the bit sequence.
+   - Convert the bits back into their respective characters to recover the original text.

 ## Files

 - **`huffman.cpp`**: Main implementation of Huffman coding, including tree construction, encoding, and decoding.
 - **Other dependencies**: Uses `bits.h`, `treenode.h`, `huffman.h`, and additional utility libraries.
+- **`huffman.zip`**: This executes the Huffman program.
+- **Huffman Files**: This contains files that you can compress and decompress using Huffman code!
+- **Assignment Starter**: Includes a set of test cases and any other necessary files for the program to run.

 ## Usage